-This creamy, sweet and tangy lemon curd and mascarpone tart is one of the easiest desserts you will make!
-It consists of sweet tart shell filled with smooth and creamy mascarpone cheese, lemon curd and passion fruit and chopped pistachios on top.
+This creamy, sweet and tangy lemon mascarpone tart is one of the easiest desserts you will make!
+It consists of sweet tart shell filled with smooth and creamy mascarpone cheese, lemon curd and passion fruit, and chopped pistachios on top.

-Delicious and vibrant dessert with tropical flavours, perfect to serve at any spring or summer gathering with friends or family.
+Delicious and vibrant no- bake dessert, bursting with tropical flavours, perfect to serve at any spring or summer gathering.
 Made with only 6 ingredients, and ready in 10 minutes!

 Jump to: